Alexis Duarte: Spartak Moscow

 On 11 January 2023, Cerro announced that the club had reached an agreement for the transfer of Duarte to Russian Premier League side Spartak Moscow.
 Spartak confirmed the transfer thirteen days later, with the player signing a four-and-a-half-year deal for a rumoured fee of US$5 million.

 Duarte made his debut abroad on 4 March 2023, starting in a 2–2 home draw against Ural Yekaterinburg.
 He became a regular starter in the 2023–24 season, featuring in 33 matches.

 Santos

 On 2 September 2025, Campeonato Brasileiro Série A club Santos announced the signing of Duarte on a four-year contract.
+He made his club debut on 28 September, starting in a 2–2 away draw against Red Bull Bragantino.

+Duarte featured in a further four matches in the year, but started the 2026 campaign as a fifth-choice behind Adonis Frías, Zé Ivaldo, Luan Peres and João Basso.
+He featured in one match against Chapecoense, before being deemed surplus to requirements.

+Loan to Libertad

+On 25 February 2026, Duarte returned to his home country after agreeing to a loan deal with Libertad until the end of the year.
+In March, he suffered a knee injury which sidelined him for the remainder of the season, also ruling him out of the 2026 FIFA World Cup.

 International career

 Having represented his country in the 2017 FIFA U-17 World Cup and the 2019 South American U-20 Championship, Duarte earned his first call-up to the Paraguay senior team in September 2021 for their World Cup qualifiers.
 He was an unused substitute in the nation's 1–0 loss to Ecuador on 2 September.

 In August 2022, Duarte was called up to the national side for a friendly against Mexico, but had to withdraw due to injury.
+He made his full international debut on 18 November 2025, starting in a 2–1 win over the same opponent at the Alamodome in San Antonio, Texas.